 The iOS Support plugin.
 This plugin is installed and enabled automatically.

 If you experience issues when working with the controls, select File | Install Extensions from the TestComplete main menu to check whether the plugin is active.
 If the plugin is not available, run the TestComplete installation in Repair mode.

-Your tested iOS application, the devices and the computer where TestComplete runs must be configured in a special way as it is described in the topics of the Preparing Applications, Devices, and Test Computers for iOS Testing section.
+Your tested iOS application, the devices and the computer where TestComplete runs must be configured in a special way as it is described in the topics of the Preparing Applications, Devices, and Test Computers for iOS Testing (Legacy) section.

 The control’s class name must be specified in the group of your project’s Object Mapping options.
 By default, this group contains the following item:

 To command TestComplete to recognize instances of the specified class’s descendants as iOS page controls, select the Derived Classes check box next to the control’s class name.